Ottawa Team

 Since 2007, I have taught under-graduate courses at the University of Ottawa in Interpersonal Relationships, Family Psychology and Human Sexual Behaviour.
 I continue to read peer-reviewed research articles and books about current treatments for psychological issues.

-I am a registered member of the College of Psychologists of Ontario.
+I am a registered member of the College of Psychologists and Behaviour Analysts of Ontario.

 Professional Affiliations